michaelsevilla/malacology-popper/paper/paper.md

 <!-- Active and Typed Storage: DataMods, DataMod references -->

 Malacology uses the same Active and Typed Storage module presented in DataMods [@watkins_datamods_2012]; Asynchronous Service and File Manifolds can be implemented with small changes to the Malacology framework, namely asynchronous object calls and Lua stubs in the inode, respectively.

+## MDS as a sequencer

+### Sequencer recovery with MDS

+### MDS Policy for Revoking Capability

+The MDS has a queue of locks that it uses to revoke capabilities from the clients.
+If we put a Mantle-style hook here, we can control when those revoke messages go out.

+### Mantle Balancing Policies to Migrate Sequencers

+# Evaluation

+  1 Experiments:
+  2
+  3 1. mdtest separate directories
+  4   - just based on default traffic
+  5   - kill one of the MDSs
+  6
+  7 2. filebench profiles
+  8   - adaptable vs. greedy vs. fill&spill
+  9
+ 10 3. sequencer balancer
+ 11   - just based on default traffic
+ 12
+ 13 3.
+OpenSSL compile
+~
+\label{evaluation}

+## Mantle

+### Experiment: FileBench

+### Experiment: OpenSSL Compile

+## MDS as ZLog Sequencer

+### Experiment: Object Class Programmability

+Add quote from CORFU paper that talks about what they had to hack

+### Experiment: Multi-Client Burstiness

+![Forcing the client to drop their capabilities later (delay) improves throughput](figures/caps-delay-thruput.png)

+![But if the clients hold their capabilities longer, it hurts latency for everyone.](figures/caps-delay-latency.png)

+### CUT THIS Experiment: Client v.
+MDS caps + Failures

+### Experiment: Mantle Sequencer Balancer

 # Conclusion and Future Work